How'd you fix Frank's revenue issues in 2026?

 - FAFSA Simplification Regulatory Shift (2023–2026) — Department of Education streamlined FAFSA forms; Free Application tooling commoditized.
 Frank's original "help you fill FAFSA faster" pitch is now table-stakes (Government/Bold.org/Edmit all free).
 Revenue can't hide in form-filling anymore.

 - Competitor Moat Erosion vs. Earnest, College Ave, Sallie Mae, CommonBond, Mos, SoFi — All pivoted to co-signer-dependent verticals (private refinance, PLUS loans, parent refinance) where government simplification didn't reach.
 Frank stuck in commoditized federal aid space.
 SoFi's student product ecosystem (Sofi Money → Student Loans) owns the cross-sell.
 CommonBond's employer partnerships (Betterment, Google, NASA) own B2B2C.
 Earnest/College Ave own the "pretty UX for refinance" narrative.
-Frank owns... the lawsuit.
+Frank owns...
+The lawsuit.

 - Talent + Institutional Trust Hemorrhage — Top product/sales talent fled post-conviction (LinkedIn churn data would show exodus 2024–2025).
 HR can't recruit tier-1 engineers when founder went to prison.
 Employer partnerships freeze pending litigation resolution.
 Schools delisted Frank from FAFSA shopping cart partner list to avoid reputational contagion.